Rashidun Caliphate: Questions about virtue and guidance

-Outside the family of the Prophet, Caliphs Abu Bakr and Omar cursed Sa'd ibn Abada, chief of the Khazraj tribe of Medina and a leading Companion.
+Outside the family of Muhammad, Caliphs Abu Bakr and Umar damned Sa'd ibn Ubada, chief of the Khazraj tribe of Medina and a leading companion.
 They exiled him to Syria because he competed with Abu Bakr for the caliphate.
-Caliph Omar slandered Abu Horayra, a prolific source of hadith.
-He cursed Khaled ibn al-Walid (the Sword of Islam) who conquered Syria, and accused him of dissipation, then deposed him from the command of the army of Syria.
-He also cursed Mo'awiya ibn Abi Sofian, who founded the Omayyad dynasty, and his assistant Amr ibn al'Ass, accusing them of stealing public money.
-Few of the Companions escaped the verbal attacks of Caliph Omar and his heavy hand.
-Omar also had a dismal opinion of the six Companions he chose to elect his successor, and they countered by telling Omar their equally unflattering opinion of him.
+Caliph Umar slandered Abu Hurayra, a prolific source of hadith.
+He also attacked Khalid ibn al-Walid (the Sword of Islam) who conquered Syria, and accused him of dissipation, then deposed him from the command of the army of Syria.
+He also damned Mu'awiya ibn Abi Sufyan, who founded the Umayyad dynasty, and his assistant Amr ibn al-As, accusing them of stealing public money.
+Few companions escaped the verbal attacks of Caliph Umar and his heavy hand.
+Umar also had a dismal opinion of the six companions he chose to elect his successor, and they countered by telling Umar their equally unflattering opinion of him.

-Other Companions spoke ill of Mohammad the son of Caliph Abu Bakr for his role in the assassination of Caliph Othman.
-The famous Companion scholar Abd Allah Ibn Mas'ud slandered Caliph Othman, and the latter banished the famous Companion Abu Dharr al-Ghifari from Hejaz.
-The shi'a damned the thirty years sanctified by the sunna and accused the first three caliphs of usurping Ali's right to the caliphate.
-Then, the sunni Omayyads killed Hosain, son of Caliph Ali, who is venerated by the Shi'a as a martyr.
+Other companions spoke ill of Mohammad the son of Caliph Abu Bakr for his role in the assassination of Caliph Uthman.
+The famous companion scholar Abd Allah Ibn Mas'ud slandered Caliph Uthman, and the latter banished the famous companion Abu Dharr al-Ghifari from Hejaz.
+The Shi'a damned the thirty years sanctified by the Sunnis and accused the first three caliphs of usurping Ali's right to the caliphate.
+Then, the Umayyads killed Husayn, son of Caliph Ali, who is venerated by the Shi'a as a martyr.

-Similarly, Shia view the companions, including the Rashidun Caliphs, as less than models of piety, instead accusing many of them of conspiring after the Prophet's death to dispossess Ali ibn Abi Talib and his descendants of the divinely ordained right to leadership.
-In this Shi'ite perspective, many of the companions and their successors were usurpers, even hypocrites, who never ceased to subvert the religion for their own interests.
+Similarly, Shias do not view the companions, including the Rashidun Caliphs, as being models of piety, instead accusing most of them of conspiring after Muhammad's death to dispossess Ali ibn Abi Talib and his descendants of their right to leadership, which Shias believe was divinely ordained.
+In the Shi'ite perspective, most of the companions were hypocrites and even usurpers, who never ceased to subvert the religion for their own interests.

-Robert G. Hoyland has questioned the alleged moral superiority of the Rashidun (or at least of Uthman and Ali) to their Umayyad successors, noting Ali was involved in the first civil war (First Fitna) and Uthman had "already inaugurated a nepotistic style of government", for which later Caliphs were condemned.
+Robert G. Hoyland has questioned the moral superiority of the Rashidun caliphs (or at least of Uthman and Ali) to their Umayyad and Abbasid successors, noting that Ali was involved in the first Muslim civil war (First Fitna) and Uthman had "already inaugurated a nepotistic style of government", for which later caliphs would be condemned.

-Fred Donner points out the difficulty in reconciling the alleged virtue of the Rashidun with their infighting.
-Muslims might find Abu Bakr and Umar rightly guided and moral paragons, but since Ali and Uthman were enemies whose supporters were waging civil war and killing each other, logically, at least one of them had to be in error and not "rightfully" guided.
+Fred Donner points out the difficulty in reconciling the virtues of the Rashidun caliphs with their infighting.
+Sunni Muslims might find Abu Bakr and Umar righteous and moral paragons, but since Ali and Uthman's supporters were waging civil war against each other, then logically, at least one of them had to be in error and not "rightly guided".